uLoyd/PitchDeterminer/customModules/audioModules/README.md

 #### async resume()
-Calls base class method _streamResume()_, sets _running_ member of class to true and emites event "StreamResume" at the end
+Calls base class method _streamResume()_, sets _running_ member of class to true and emits event "StreamResume" at the end

 ## AudioFileHandler
 Extends AudioHandler class therefore retains possibility to handle